shaderein/LSTM-Surprisal/README.md

 `model.py` contains language model code originally provided [here](https://github.com/vansky/neural-complexity/blob/master/model.py)

-`scripts/main.py` is used for debugging only.
-Check `surprisal.ipynb` instead to see analysis and results
+`scripts/main.py` is used for debugging only. `scripts/experiment.py` contains the code of the big-run experiments

+To run the scripts, run the command `python -m scripts.{script_name_without_extension}` at the root of this repo